Davidoffili/portfolio/README.md

 # David Palagashvili's Software Engineering Portfolio
-A portfolio of coding achievements, currently holds a meager selection.
+A portfolio of coding achievements

 ### Feature #1: Refactor the CSS